Top of page logo

 #8 Moalboal, Cebu (SARDINE RUN!!)

-Why you should go: Moalboal is a livley seaside town that’s popular with partying backpackers.
-There are some very nice dives sites here, but without a doubt the best one is “sardine run:; where scuba divers, free-divers and snorkelers alike can swim amidst a huge local school of sardines.
-It’s the only place in the Philippines where this is guaranteed!
+The most special thing about Moalboal is the dive site: “sardine run”; where scuba divers, free-divers and snorkelers alike can swim amidst a huge local school of local sardines at depths of just 33 feet / 10 meters.
+Moalboal is the only place in the Philippines where swimming with sardines like this is guaranteed!

-Dive sites are easy; relatively shallow and in weak to non-existent currents Moalboal a great place to get scuba certified.
+Dive sites are easy; relatively shallow and in weak to non-existent currents making Moalboal a great place for beginners.
+In fact, after Koh Tao in Thailand, Moalboal is the second most popular place in Southeast Asia to get scuba certified.

-Around Moalboal there’s also a couple of cool activites like partying, caving and viewpoint treks – but without a doubt the coolest is the canyoneering in which you spend half a day jumping off the tops of waterfalls!
+There’s also a couple of really cool activities like caving and viewpoint treks – without a doubt the funnest is the canyoneering in which you spend half a day jumping off the tops of waterfalls!

-How to Get There: You’ll need to get to Cebu city; either flying into Mactan (Cebu) airport or catching a ferry to Cebu city port from nearby islands.
+Geting There: You’ll need to get to Cebu city; either by flying into Mactan (Cebu) airport or catching a ferry to Cebu city port from nearby islands.
 From Cebu city, it’s a 3 hour bus ride to Moalboal.

 When to Go: January to May is dry season during which time water visibility is at it’s greatest, however you can dive Moalboal year round!

-Why you should go: El Nido has some seriously underrated diving!
-The coral reef here is simply excellent, having been sheltered from the 2021 typhoons that took out large amounts elsewhere in the Philippines.
-There are many fish, turtles, nudibranch, ribbon eels and schooling giant barracuda.
+Why Go: El Nido has some seriously underrated diving!
+The coral reef here is simply the best in the country; it was sheltered from the 2021 typhoons and nowhere else did I see such extensive and intricate hard coral structures.
+There are countless reef fish, turtles, nudibranch, ribbon eels and schooling giant barracuda.

-A favourite dive site is dimulacad underwater tunnel; a long tunnel through helicopter island which opens out into a spacious cavern where ceiling holes let in light that glimmers off schooling fish and small transparent crustaceans.
-Around El Nido, lucky divers also have the chance to see nurse and whitetip reef sharks as well as eagle rays!
+A favourite dive site is Dilumacad Tunnel; a long tunnel through helicopter island which opens out into a spacious cavern where ceiling holes let in light that glimmers off schooling fish and small transparent crustaceans and mollusks.
+Around El Nido Bay, lucky divers also have the chance to see nurse sharks and, whitetip reef sharks and eagle rays!

-If you drive fifty minutes to the extremely quiet, off-the-beaten track village of Sibaltan, you can dive with manta rays.
+If you drive 50 minutes to the extremely quiet, off-the-beaten track village of Sibaltan, you can also dive with manta rays.

 El Nido is one of the most popular destinations in the Philippines for the stunning, jungle-coated limestone cliffs that rise out of the sea to form many small islands which you can go beach-hopping around.
-It’s very busy: backpacker-party central!
+The main town is extremely busy: being a backpacker party-hub mecca.

-How to Get There: You can catch a four hour ferry there from Coron or fly into Leo (aka El Nido) airport.
+Getting There: Catch a 4 hour ferry there from Coron or fly into Leo (aka El Nido) airport.

 When to Go: The best months to dive El Nido are June and July; which are later in the year compared to optimal time for other parts of the Philippines.
 However you can also dive El Nido all year round.

-On just one dive I saw two cuttlefish, two seahorses, five pipefish, 7 nudibranch, 3 pygmy frogfish, 3 mantis shrimp and a school over over one hundred squid± A few dive sites also have some very nice coral reef and schools of giant barracuda.
+Why Go: There are many awesome muck dive sites between Dumaguete city and the quieter Dauin town.
+On just one dive I saw 3 cuttlefish, 2 seahorses, 5 pipefish, 7 nudibranch, 3 pygmy frogfish, 3 mantis shrimp and a school of over over 100 squid!
+A few dive sites also have some very nice coral reef and schools of giant barracuda.

-How to Get There: Fly into Dumaguete airport or catch a two hour ferry from Bohol or a one hour ferry from Siquijor.
+Getting There: Fly into Dumaguete airport or catch a 2 hour ferry from Bohol or a 1 hour ferry from Siquijor.

 When to Go: December to April is dry season during which time water visibility at its best but you can dive all year round.